Siegfried Engelmann: "The Pet Goat" children's story

+Engelmann wrote the 1994 children's story "The Pet Goat" as a grade-school-level classroom reading exercise.
+It is notable for being read by U.S. president George W. Bush at a school in Florida on the morning of the September 11 attacks (9/11) in 2001, while he listened to a class of second-graders read it aloud.
+Partway through the reading, after being discreetly informed of the crash of United Airlines Flight 175 in New York City, Bush quietly waited seven minutes for the story to finish before responding to the unfolding crisis.
+His wait has gained notoriety in the retrospective assessment of his response to 9/11.

 Honors and awards

 In 1984, Engelmann received an honorary doctorate from the Psychology Department of Western Michigan University.
 In 1994, he received the Fred S. Keller Award from the American Psychological Association’s Division of Experimental Analysis of Behavior.
 In 2000, the journal Remedial and Special Education named him as one of the 54 most influential people in the history of special education; and, in 2002, the Council of Scientific Society Presidents, awarded him the 2002 Award of Achievement in Education Research.

+Death

+On February 15, 2019, at the age of 87, Engelmann died of heart failure at his home in Eugene.